 OK, I’ve written this one down as it is a genuine option, but I’d strongly recommend against it.
 You feel sick and dizzy within 30 seconds therefore you largely don’t get more than a minute of action before you all give up.

-It is funny for a bit of a laugh, but not worth going out of your way for.
+It is funny for a bit, but not worth going out of your way for.
 HOWEVER, the real reason I have included it is because it is at the same venues that offer bubble football, therefore you could double up and book both.

 kayaking